 5.1 Impact of Integrated Nutrient Management on Growth

-The research conducted on the effects of integrated organic and inorganic fertilizers on the growth and yield of the indica rice variety Manawthukha and japonica rice variety Genkitsukushi, and By his Research These results indicated that integrating organic and inorganic fertilizers enhanced growth parameters and yields of Manawthukha and Genkitsukushi, while reducing the dose of chemical fertilizer (Moe et al.,2019).
-The conducted experiment revealed that a significantly higher number of Plant height (cm) No. of tillers (m-2 ) Leaf area index was observed at the application of 50% RDN through fertilizer + 50% RDN through compost + seed treated with Azotobacter @ 10 g kg-1 seed compared to others (Kumar et al.,2023).
-The results revealed that the residual effects of organic manures significantly improved the growth parameters and yield attributes, among different residual treatments, the use of farmyard manure + 75% NPK showed maximum plant height (125.2 cm), number of tillers (68.0 m−1) (Dhaliwal et al.,2023, Singh et al., 2023).
-The application of chemical fertilizer alone or in combination with organic manure resulted in a significant increase in the growth of rice crop (Anisuzzaman et al.,2021, Verma et al., 2023).
-The trial was conducted to study the effects of biofertilizer on the growth performance and yield of rice According to this research, rice grows more effectively when 50% biofertilizer and 50% chemical fertilizer are combined used (Noraida et al.,2021, Prakash et al., 2023).
+The research conducted on the effects of integrated organic and inorganic fertilizers on the growth and yield of the indica rice variety Manawthukha and the japonica rice variety Genkitsukushi indicated that integrating organic and inorganic fertilizers enhanced the growth parameters and yields of both Manawthukha and Genkitsukushi, while reducing the dose of chemical fertilizer (Moe et al.,2019).
+The experiment revealed that a significantly higher plant height (cm), number of tillers (m-2), and leaf area index were observed with the application of 50% RDN through fertilizer + 50% RDN through compost + seed treated with Azotobacter @ 10 g kg-1 seed compared to the other treatments (Kumar et al.,2023).
+The results showed that the residual effects of organic manures significantly improved growth parameters and yield attributes; among the various residual treatments, the use of farmyard manure + 75% NPK exhibited maximum plant height (125.2 cm) and number of tillers (68.0 m−1) (Dhaliwal et al.,2023; Singh et al., 2023).
+The application of chemical fertilizer alone or in combination with organic manure resulted in a significant increase in the growth of the rice crop (Anisuzzaman et al.,2021; Verma et al., 2023).
+A trial was conducted to study the effects of biofertilizer on the growth performance and yield of rice.
+According to this research, rice grows more effectively when 50% biofertilizer and 50% chemical fertilizer are combined (Noraida et al.,2021; Prakash et al., 2023).
 Combining organic and inorganic manures increased plant height, the number of grains per panicle, the length of the panicle, and the number of fertile tillers per hill (Arif et al.,2014).
-According to Kumar et al. (2021), the application of 100% RDN (50 percent nitrogen through FYM and 50 percent chemical) produced the highest crop growth indices.
-This was followed by 80% RDN (50 percent nitrogen through FYM and 50 percent chemical) and 60% RDN (50 percent nitrogen through FYM and 50 percent chemical).
+According to Kumar et al. (2021), the application of 100% RDN (50% nitrogen through FYM and 50% chemical) produced the highest crop growth indices, followed by 80% RDN (50% nitrogen through FYM and 50% chemical) and 60% RDN (50% nitrogen through FYM and 50% chemical).

 5.2 Impact of Integrated Nutrient Management on Yield

 The findings showed that combining compost, vermicompost from Sasbania, green manure, and farmyard manure (FYM) with chemical fertilizers significantly improved rice yield and its contributing factors, compared to using these sources individually in most cases (Wolie et al.,2016).
 Rice grain and straw yields were considerably higher when organics and residues from crops were utilized together with biofertilizers than when the other treatments were used (Meena et al.,2020).
 The study says that the dosage of biofertilizer and its integrated application can become an alternative recommendation to increase yield on lowland rice at latosol soil (Arsana et al.,2022).
-The present investigation clearly points out the significance of balanced and imbalanced use of nutrients, including FYM, in the rice-wheat cropping system for improving the yield of rice crop (Bhatt et al.,2018).
-The most effective way to increase rice yield in Bangladesh's rice-fallow-rice system is by combining the usage of organic and inorganic nutrition sources (Haque et al., 2019, Bharti et al., 2024).
+The present investigation points out the significance of balanced and imbalanced use of nutrients, including FYM, in the rice-wheat cropping system for improving the yield of the rice crop (Bhatt et al.,2018).
+The most effective way to increase rice yield in Bangladesh's rice-fallow-rice system is by combining organic and inorganic nutrition sources (Haque et al., 2019, Bharti et al., 2024).
 The research conducted to study the effects of biofertilizer on the growth performance and yield of rice and revealed that, thus, from this trial, it has been proven that combining 50% biofertilizer with 50% chemical fertilizer enhances rice yield (Noraida et al.,2021, Maurya et al., 2023).
-He conducted an investigation on "Effect of Integrated Use of Organic Manures and Inorganic Fertilizers on Yield and Yield Components of Rice."
-It is clear that combining both chemical fertilizers and organic manure together may significantly improve rice yield (Arif et al.,2014).
+He investigated "Effect of Integrated Use of Organic Manures and Inorganic Fertilizers on Yield and Yield Components of Rice."
+Combining chemical fertilizers and organic manure may significantly improve rice yield (Arif et al.,2014).